cims-bioko/dsdl-proxy/README.md

 # Dead Simple Download Proxy

+*This project is no longer active as it has been superceded by cims-sidecar.*

 An extremely simple tool for speeding up downloads of xml content from cims-server.
 It was developed to help the Bioko field team, with slower and unreliable network connections, synchronize the rather large database content